GaneshMadhu/aws_test/README.md

 ### Necessary ENV variables

-The nececssary ENV variables will be shared as a seperate document.
+The nececssary ENV variables will be shared as a separate document.